Harvesting on-site renewable energy

 Harvesting Energy from the Sun

-A total of 913 photovoltaic (PV) panels located on the building’s rooftop will generate an estimated 328 kWh that will directly serve the building’s energy demands including lighting, HVAC system, water system, and plug loads.
-The lithium ion battery will be charged exclusively by the PV array and will serve as the emergency back-up system for the building in the case of power outages.
-The sizing of the PV array includes the building’s system energy demands, a safety factor of 10 percent, plus a 5 percent net positive factor.
+The building's 330 kW (DC) solar canopy is comprised of 913 PV panels and is expected to generate over 450,000 kWh per year that will directly serve the building’s energy demands including lighting, HVAC system, water system, and plug loads.
+A lithium ion battery will be charged exclusively by the PV array and will serve as the emergency back-up system for the building in the case of power outages.
+The sizing of the PV array includes the building’s system energy demands, a safety factor of 10 percent, plus the 5 percent net positive factor that is required for Living Building Challenge certification.

-When the PV array is not producing adequate amounts of energy, the building loads will run off of energy from the grid.
-When the PV array is producing more energy for the building than needed, the building will supply energy back to the grid.
+When the PV array is not producing adequate amounts of energy, the building loads will run off of electricity from the grid.
+When the PV array is producing more electricity for the building than needed, the building will supply electricity back to the grid.
 The PV array has also been sized to account for energy used from the campus chilled water connection.
 Water from the campus connection will be metered, energy will be calculated, and an energy offset will be supplied to the grid in order to meet the annual net positive requirements.

-The photovoltaic array is designed to generate 40 EUI kBTU/SF/YR which will offset the building’s 34 EUI kBTU/SF/YR.
-By producing more energy than the building consumes, the systems create a net-positive energy facility on an annual basis.
+The PV array is designed to generate 40 EUI kBTU/SF/YR which will offset the building’s 34 EUI kBTU/SF/YR.
+By harnassing more energy than the building consumes, the systems create a net positive energy facility on an annual basis.